dapplegatecp/lpp-client/README.md

 # LPP Client

 This is a Python-based LPP (Location Protocol Platform) client application designed to work with Cradlepoint routers.
+It is a docker container that can run on various Cradlepoint endpoints that support the container environment (r1900, r980, etc).
+The container also builds an SDK version as well that can potentially work on a larger set of Cradlepoint endpoints (see Building and SDK section below for more info)

 ## Overview